AdobeDocs/experience-platform.en/help/identity-service/privacy.md

 ## Delete request processing

 When [!DNL Experience Platform] receives a delete request from [!DNL Privacy Service], [!DNL Platform] sends confirmation to [!DNL Privacy Service] that the request has been received and affected data has been marked for deletion.

-* The deletion of individual identity (nodes) is based on provided namespace and/or ID value
-* The deletion takes place for all sandboxes associated with a given IMS Organization.
+The deletion of the individual identity is based on provided namespace and/or ID value.
+Furthermore, the deletion takes place for all sandboxes associated with a given IMS Organization.

-* When the request job is complete, a prevent-ingestion flag is assigned to block any attempt to ingest the identity for 15 days.
+When the request job is complete, a prevent-ingestion flag is assigned to block any attempt to ingest the identity for 15 days.
 After the 15-day period, a clean up job is executed to ensure that the deleted identities and their flags are removed from the routing collection.
 If the same identity is seen again, then [!DNL Identity Service] will cross reference the event timestamp of the identity with the deleted timestamp of the deleted identity.
 If the event timestamp is newer, then the identity will be ingested as a brand new identity.

+## Next steps

+By reading this document, you have been introduced to the important concepts involved with processing privacy requests in Experience Platform.
+It is recommended that you continue reading the documentation provided throughout this guide in order to deepen your understanding of how to manage identity data and create privacy jobs.

+For information on processing privacy requests for other [!DNL Experience Cloud] applications, see the document on [[!DNL Privacy Service] and [!Expereince Cloud] applications](../privacy-service/experience-cloud-apps.md).